Ioa81/bansimplified-boilerplete-using-react/README.md

    ```
    This will install all required Node.js packages listed in `package.json`.

-4. **Create Supabase Connection File**
+4. **Verify Supabase Connection File**
-   Ensure `src/lib/supabase.ts` exists with the following content to set up the Supabase client:
+   The file `src/lib/supabase.ts` should exist with content to set up the Supabase client (update if needed):
    ```ts
    import { createClient } from '@supabase/supabase-js';